ilhemdjenane/Amazon-Store-Sales-Report/README.md

 ---

 ## Introduction
-This report provides a high-level analysis of sales performance for the Amazon Store, covering transactional data from 2005 to 2008.
-The analysis focuses on critical metrics like total revenue, profit margins, quarterly performance, and regional contributions.
-The goal is to derive actionable insights and strategic recommendations for decision-making and performance optimization.
+As an Analytics Consultant for an Amazon store, I was tasked with developing a high-level KPI report for the executive team.
+This report uses transactional sales data from 2005 to 2008, covering thousands of products, sales territories, and customer demographics.
+The goal was to transform this data into actionable insights to reflect the company’s performance over the years.
+The analysis focused on key areas such as total revenue, profit margins, quarterly performance, and regional contributions, providing strategic insights to drive decision-making and optimize future strategies.

 ---